 Our training programme provides foster carers with the opportunity to explore and understand issues essential to their role, and to identify their future learning and development needs.
 Capstone has a dedicated training budget.
-It is essential for all Capstone foster carers to achieve the minimum level ofknowledge and skills encapsulated in the Standards.
+It is essential for all Capstone foster carers to achieve the minimum level of knowledge and skills encapsulated in the Standards.
+Newly approved foster carers are expected to complete GDPR and safeguarding training post their approval.